 Part of the problem with this approach is the ever changing landscape online.
 Something that converts visitors today, might not be working two months from now (in some cases, it may not be working in the first place, but no one took the time to test it).

 Unarguably one of the most important aspects of any design is its colors.
 Designers create the style of a site, as well as the movement it makes, the emotion it creates, and its purpose based largely upon the color choices they make.
 Colors are powerful tools and an important thing all designers should understand when creating websites.

 Last month, Packt Publishing set out to give away five copies of my book, MooTools 1.2 Beginner’s Guide.
 Over 200 Six Revisions readers participated to win a copy of the book by leaving a comment on why they would like a copy.
-Today, I’d like to announce the readers that will be receiving a copy (in either paperback or eBook format) from Packt Publishing.

 The first published article on Six Revisions was about the things you need for a web project to succeed.
 Two years later, the site has reached a point that I would consider "successful".